Virgin Advances Space Tourism, Satellite Plans

 Key Takeaways:

-• Virgin Galactic announced its maiden tourist space flight for the following year, with Sir Richard Branson planning to be on board alongside his children, and has already received deposits from 529 individuals.
+• Virgin Galactic announced its first tourist space flight for the following year, with Sir Richard Branson and his children planning to be aboard, and has already received deposits from 529 individuals for suborbital flights.

 See a mistake?
 Contact us.